 It performed very well in the fine search for a single victim and was consistently among the best for accuracy and placing the buried beacon at the center of the bracket.
 It was also one of the very best models at complex and close proximity burials, just beating out the Barryvox S in what are otherwise comparable beacons.

 Mammut Barryvox S

-The Mammut Barryvox S is our top overall scorer and winner of our OutdoorGearLab Editors' Choice Award.
-The Barryvox S is the newer version of our older award winner, the Mammut Pulse Barryvox.
-The newer Barryvox S shares many of the Pulse's best features while improving on the few drawbacks.
-The most notable improvement was speed while moving closer than 10 meters and specifically in the fine search while bracketing.
-With the older Pulse, you had to move slightly slower than other high-end models and would get a stop sign if you moved too fast.
+The Mammut Barryvox S is an excellent beacon for advanced users traveling avalanche terrain.
+It's fast at finding a single burial and is adept at handling complex multiple burials.
+It sports numerous features to help customize it to its user's tastes and preferences and sports the longest overall range and widest search strip width of any model in our review.
+The Barryvox S is the newer version of an older award winner, the Pulse Barryvox.
+The newer Barryvox S shares many of the Pulse's best features while improving on its few drawbacks.
+The most notable improvement was speed while moving closer than 10 meters to a buried beacon, but specifically the quickness you could move in the fine search while bracketing.

 Read review: Mammut Barryvox S